merovex-archival/merovex.github.io/pages/policies.md

    * Link to my site or any specific post on my site.
    * Extract and re-post less than 200 words on any other site, provided you link back to my original post.
    * Print off my posts and photocopy up to 50 copies for internal distribution within your own company or organization.
-   * Print my posts in any non-commercial publication (e.g., company newsletter, church newsletter, class syllabus, etc.), provided you include this copyright notice: “© {{ now | date: "%Y" }}, Benjamin C. Wilson.
+   * Print my posts in any non-commercial publication (e.g., company newsletter, church newsletter, class syllabus, etc.), provided you include this copyright notice: “© {{ site.time | date: '%Y' }}, Benjamin C. Wilson.
 All rights reserved.
 Originally published at **{{site.title}}**.”

 ### Not Without My Permission